 We are calling for the Government in England to allow registered childminders to deliver funded early education and childcare for a child who is a relative, providing that care is delivered outside of the child's home and the childcare provider does not have parental responsibility for the child.
+This change will require an amendment to definition of childcare within the Childcare Act 2006.

-The registration and inspection process with Ofsted is sufficiently rigorous that a person would be extremely unlikely to be motivated and able to successfully pass through it if she or he were not a genuine childminder.v Indeed, there is no evidence that this is happening in relation to tax credits in England, or for childminders in Wales who have been able to claim funding for non-parental relatives since 2018.
+The registration and inspection process with Ofsted is sufficiently rigorous that a person would be extremely unlikely to be motivated and able to successfully pass through it if she or he were not a genuine childminder.
+Indeed, there is no evidence that this is happening in relation to tax credits in England, or for childminders in Wales who have been able to claim funding for non-parental relatives since 2018.